-This page will explain how payment risk is calculated, where the payment history information comes from, how reviews and ratings are collected, and how to update contractor profile information.
+This page will explain how payment speed is calculated, where the payment history information comes from, how reviews and ratings are collected, and how to update Contractor Profile information.

 Calculating Payment Score

 How Payment Score is Calculated

-The dynamic machine intelligence model projects payment risk by reviewing all documents exchanged in our database, grouping documents by type (e.g. payment documents such as preliminary notices and lien waivers vs. slow payment documents such as monthly notices and notices of intent to lien and non-payment documents such as mechanics liens and bond claims), analyzing the number of documents received per company, the number of users sending documents to specific contractors, and how recently slow or non-payment occurred.
+The dynamic machine intelligence model projects payment speed by reviewing all documents exchanged in our database, grouping documents by type (e.g. payment documents such as preliminary notices and lien waivers vs. slow payment documents such as monthly notices and notices of intent to lien and non-payment documents such as mechanics liens and bond claims), analyzing the number of documents received per company, the number of users sending documents to specific contractors, and how recently slow or non-payment occurred.
 The model then relatively scores a contractor based off this activity compared to other contractors in the industry to assign a payment score on a scale of 0-100.
 These are then assigned a letter grade.

 C = 54-79 Payment Score

 What percent of company’s rank in each letter grade?

 While the breakdown of company’s with specific scores changes every week, as of October 2020 here are the percentages of companies with each associated score:

 Recency of slow or non-payment is important to speed score